Yosakorn0/Agentic-Stock-Analyzer/README.md

 ## 📁 Project Structure

-The project is organized into a modular structure for easy expansion and maintenance:
+The project is organized into a clean modular structure for easy expansion and maintenance:

 ```
 ai-stock-scanner/